senshineL/senshineL.github.io/_pages/about.md

 ## Softwares

-The code is available upon request.
+* [VRPenstein](https://github.com/senshineL/VRPenstein): A highly-flexible and high-performance meta-heuristic with considerable large configuration space for the vehicle routing problems (VRP).

 * GA-EAX-restart: A restart version of the powerful Genetic Algorithm with Edge Assembly Crossover (GA-EAX by Nagata & Kobayashi).
 In our massive experiments, GA-EAX-restart could consistantly outperform GA-EAX and LKH 2.0.9, the two state-of-the-art inexact solvers for TSP.

-* MAeLen: An effective Memetic Algorithm for the vehicle routing problem with simultaneous delivery and pick-up and timewindows (VRPSDPTW).
-MAeLen represents the state-of-the-art in inexact VRPSDPTW-solving.

 * CNN-TSP: End-to-end algorithm selection system for the EUC-2D TSP.